Are We Role-Playing On Life’s Stage?

 We wear masks to fit in, protect ourselves, and sometimes get ahead.
 But over time, these masks start to feel like part of us.

-Roles come with scripts, and we follow them, consciously or not.
+Role-playing comes with scripts, and we follow them, consciously or not.
 Your script might say, “Work hard, and you’ll be successful.”
 Or, “Keep your emotions in check, or people will think you’re weak.”
-These scripts are written by society, culture, family, and sometimes by you.

 But here’s the thing—scripts are not set in stone.
 You can rewrite them.